-Mortgage-backed securities - Mortgage-backed securities are valued using observable trades, when available.
-Certain mortgage-backed securities are valued using models where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data.
-To the extent we hold, these mortgage-backed securities are categorized as Level II.
-Certain mortgage-backed securities collateralized by residential mortgages are valued using cash flow models that utilize unobservable inputs including credit default rates, prepayment rates, loss severity and valuation yields.
-As judgment is used to determine the range of these inputs, these mortgage-backed securities are categorized as Level III.
+Asset-backed securities are valued using recently executed observable trades, when available, and therefore are generally categorized as Level II.
+Certain asset-backed securities are valued using models where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data.
+Accordingly, these asset-backed securities are categorized as Level II.